Harshith029/AITO/README.md

 ---

-Here’s a polished and professional version of your **“Message from the Author”** for the README file:

----

 ### 👨‍💻 Message from the Author

 > I am actively and continuously developing this project.
 Currently, only the basic backend–frontend communication models have been shared here.
 However, much more is on the way, including advanced predictive AI models, real-time data integrations, and optimized route intelligence.